JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 Unlike GameMaker, Vinyl supports making audio louder than what would normally be possible with GameMaker's native functions.
 We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_GAIN_MAXIMUM.
-A master "trim" gain is also available to correct for per-platform loudness differences or to adjust the overall loudness of the game without having to change each individual gain.
+A system-wide "trim" gain is also available to correct for per-platform loudness differences or to adjust the overall loudness of the game without having to change each individual gain.